mfwolffe/mfwolffe.github.io/_pages/projects.md

 <p class="roles"><em>Arranger</em></p>

   <p>
     Italian composer Ennio Morricone, made famous by his sonically expansive film scores and distinctive style, sadly passed away in 2020.
-In my eyes Maestro Morricone superlatively captured the sound of the west and single handedly defined the sound of an era.
+In my eyes, when discussing scores of westerns, Maestro Morricone's oeuvre is superlative.
 I have long loved his music and decided in 2023 to start arranging a tribute to the Maestro, similar to the live concerts he would conduct throughout the world.
   </p>

   <p>
-    Maestro Morricone's oeuvre is of course not public domain, so the majority of my score is transcribed by ear.
-I have been working on this project for about 6 months, and have about 40 minutes worth of completed arrangements to show for it.
+    Maestro Morricone's body of work is of course not public domain, so the majority of my score is transcribed by ear.
+I have been working on this project for over 6 months, and have about 40 minutes worth of completed arrangements to show for it.
   </p>

   <p>
     The tribute is scored for extended orchestra and choir.
-I have began to teach myself harmonica and stone flute (acquired from <a class="noul" href="https://stonewhistle.com/">Stonewhistle</a>) so that I can contribute more than just brass to an eventual overdub (live performance is out of the question due to scope).
+I have begun to teach myself harmonica and stone flute (acquired from <a class="noul" href="https://stonewhistle.com/">Stonewhistle</a>) so that I can contribute more than just brass to an eventual overdub (live performance is out of the question due to licensure and of course scope).
   </p>

   <details class="audio">